But our food systems are now failing in the face of 21st century challenges.

 We must act to change course.

-Here’s how CGIAR innovations are reinventing food systems in a climate crisis.
+Here’s how CGIAR innovations are reinventing food, land, and water systems in a climate crisis.

 Climate-Smart Villages and Valleys